- Fee assured

 Mr Ahmed Ibrahim FRCS PhD

-Mr Ibrahim has been awarded numerous prestigious prizes including the Congress of neurological surgeons/American Association of Neurological Surgeons 2013 Crockard award for best international spinal fellow, best resident/fellow paper by the North American Cervical Spine Research Society in 2013/4.
+Mr Ibrahim has been awarded numerous prestigious prizes including from the Congress of neurological surgeons/American Association of Neurological Surgeons and the North American Cervical Spine Research Society.

 Areas of interest

-back and leg pain; sciatica; back pain; neck and arm pain; slipped neck or back disc; thoracic discs; spinal injections; facial pain, Minimal access/keyhole advanced spine surgery; Chiari malformation;
+back and leg pain; sciatica; back pain; neck and arm pain; slipped neck or back disc; thoracic discs; spinal injections; facial pain, muscle-sparing minimal access/keyhole advanced spine surgery; Chiari malformation; disc replacement surgery

 Current NHS consultant posts held